slatedocs/slate/source/includes/administration/_tax_providers.md

 ### Tax providers

 A tax provider enables a reseller to map tax codes to monetization products.
-The tax code provider type will ensure that invoices include taxes based on the billing details (i.e. billing address) provided by the reseller.
+The tax code provider will ensure that invoices include taxes based on the billing details (i.e. billing address) and mapping of tax codes to product offerings provided by the reseller.

 <!-------------------- LIST TAX PROVIDERS -------------------->
 #### List tax providers